-- a.
-Included or determined to be eligible for inclusion in the California Register of Historical Resources: or - b.
-Included in a local register of historical resources as defined in PRC Section 5020.1(k). - 2.
-A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in PRC Section 5024.1(c).
+- 1. Sites, features, places, cultural landscapes, sacred places, and objects with cultural value to a California Native American tribe that are either of the following: - a.
+Included or determined to be eligible for inclusion in the California Register of Historical Resources; or - b.
+Included in a local register of historical resources as defined in PRC Section 5020.1(k). - A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in PRC Section 5024.1(c).
 In applying the criteria set forth in PRC Section 5024.1(c), the lead agency shall consider the significance of the resource to a California Native American tribe. - 3.
 A cultural landscape that meets the criteria of PRC Section 21074(a) to the extent that the landscape is geographically defined in terms of the size and scope of the landscape. - 4.
 A historical resource described in PRC Section 21084.1, a unique archaeological resource as defined in PRC Section 21083.2(g), or a "non-unique archaeological resource" as defined in PRC Section 21083.2(h), if it conforms with the criteria of PRC Section 21074(a).